INSIGHT INTO BIBLE PROPHECY #146

 Such was the amazing faith of some of the Jews in the second century before Christ.
 It was a dreadful time in Israel, but Daniel had predicted that a little horn (read: Antiochus) would take away the daily sacrifice and cast God's sanctuary and truth to the ground (8:9-12).
 For a while it looked like he might triumph.
 However, because of such great men, women, and youth of faith, with God as their helper, Daniel could also predict: "then shall the sanctuary be cleansed" (8:14).
-[Listen in next time.]
+Click "Next Insight" below to continue.

 NOTE ON SOURCES: